linnabrown/run_dbcan/README.md

 - 10/08/2019
 We create a [python package](https://pypi.org/project/run-dbcan/#files).
 Be sure to install [Anaconda](https://www.anaconda.com/) or Miniconda first, and then use the following commands to install our program one time.
 We strongly recommend you to use virtual environment to seperate your own system and this executive scripts.
-Please make sure to use `conda install -c bioconda diamond hmmer=3.1b2 prodigal fraggenescan` and database installation script to have the appropriate dependencies and database installed and configured.
+Please make sure to use `conda install -c bioconda diamond hmmer=3.1b2 prodigal` and database installation script to have the appropriate dependencies and database installed and configured.
 Thanks for suggestion and contribution from [tesujimath](https://github.com/tesujimath) .

 - 04/15/2019
 We created a [docker image](https://hub.docker.com/r/haidyi/run_dbcan) of run_dbcan.
 Make sure to install docker properly.
 Thanks for suggestion and contributions from [Haidyi](https://github.com/HaidYi).